-‘The Last Ring Lady’ documentary, a proudly produced Indigenous documentary tells the story of the remaining last Ring ladies who wore the traditional ‘Ruyang’ and ‘Rasung’, which are coiled copper rings on the forearms and calves.
+‘The Last Ring Lady’, a proudly produced Indigenous documentary by Borneo Media Publication and Dreamer Visual team, tells the story of the remaining last Ring ladies who wore the traditional ‘Ruyang’ and ‘Rasung’, which are coiled copper rings on the forearms and calves.
 The documentary premiered in Japan NHK BS World in August 2019.

 Aside from producing films with Nova Goh, William and together with John Kong runs Borneo Media and Publication (BMP).
 This company has undertaken over 20 projects ranging from corporate international videos from Hard Rock Café to drone footages for the Discovery Channel.
 BMP has also produced a 6-part documentary series of 4WD 4×4 entitled “Borneo Expedition” for Astro Malaysia which aired in November 2019.
 For 2020, BMP focuses more on research for documentaries.
 The duo also runs Borneo Images, a fine print photo gallery located at Tanjung Aru Plaza.
 They also undertake photographic projects and sell stock images for publication purposes.